Leo Tolstoy

 3

-The God of Life dwells in you, in me and in everyone else; you should not feel angry at me or resent my advances: know that we are all equal, and therefore do not be proud, however exalted your rank.
+The God of Life dwells in you, in me and in everyone else; you should not feel angry at me or resent my approaching you: know that we are all equal, and therefore do not be proud, however exalted your rank.

 — Mahmud Hasha